arthur-zhuk/fillit/README.md

 Our approach to finding the smallest possible square the pieces could fit into involves implementing a backtracking algorithm.
 The backtracking algorithm traverses the map grid using the first empty '.' that correlates with a tetrimino grid looking for a free spot.
-It recurisvely moves the tetrimino to the right and then down until a free spot is found.
+It recurisvely performs checks to move the tetrimino to the correct location and make the placement.
 Afterwards the algorithm moves on to the next piece in the input.

 The input is passed in as shown below.